Early Years Foundation Stage

 There are four guiding principles which shape practice

-• children learn to be strong and independent through positive
+• Children learn to be strong and independent through positive relationships

-• children learn and develop well in enabling environments with
+• Children learn and develop well in enabling

 The three prime areas are most essential for building your child’s capacity for learning and ensuring that they are able to thrive.